MicrosoftDocs/Devices-docs/surface-hub/surface-hub-start-menu.md

 ## Overview

 The Surface Hub Start menu is rendered from a [Start layout XML file](#default-surface-hub-start-layout-xml) that includes App ID values (AppUserModelID) for default applications such as Microsoft PowerPoint, Word, and Excel.
-You can replace the default values with the AppUserModelID associated with the apps you wish to display.
+You can add new tiles or replace the default values with the AppUserModelID associated with the apps you wish to display.
 [As described below](#to-apply-a-customized-start-menu-to-surface-hub), use a mobile device management (MDM) provider such as Microsoft Intune to deploy a Start layout device policy containing the modified Start layout XML.

 ### Differences between Surface Hub and desktop Start menu